BrendonPierson/BrendonPierson.github.io/_posts/2015-12-23-six-favorites-from-es6.markdown

 console.log(obj.RegularLocation()); //"obj"
 console.log(obj.ArrowLocation()); //"global"
 {% endhighlight %}
 <h3>3.
 Spread Operator</h3> `...spread` The spread operator allows you to expand an array in place.
-This is really useful for combining arrays as well as accepting variable numbers of function arguments.
+This is really useful for combining arrays as well as accepting an unknown number of function arguments.

 {% highlight javascript %}
 //Example